Search for a new pseudoscalar decaying into a pair of bottom and antibottom quarks in top-associated production in $\sqrt{s}$=13 TeV proton-proton collisions with the ATLAS detector: Systematic uncertainties

 \subsection{Experimental uncertainties}

 \textbf{Luminosity and pile-up modelling.} The uncertainty in the integrated luminosity for the full Run 2 data sample is 0.83\%~\cite{DAPR-2021-01}, obtained using the LUCID-2 detector~\cite{LUCID2} for the primary luminosity measurements.
-A variation in the pile-up reweighting of simulated events is included to cover the uncertainty in the ratio of the predicted and measured inelastic cross sections.
+A variation in the pile-up reweighting of simulated events is included to cover the uncertainty in the ratio of the simulated and measured distribution of inelastic cross sections.

 \textbf{Leptons.} Uncertainties associated with leptons are related to the trigger, reconstruction, identification and isolation, as well as the lepton energy or momentum scale and resolution.
 The reconstruction, identification, and isolation efficiency of electrons and muons, as well as the efficiency of the trigger used to record the events, differ slightly between data and simulation, and is corrected by dedicated scale factors.
-Efficiency scale factors are measured using tag-and-probe techniques on $Z\rightarrow\ell\ell$ data and simulated samples~\cite{EGAM-2018-01,MUON-2018-03}, and are applied to the simulation to correct for differences.
-Additional sources of uncertainty originate from the corrections applied to adjust the lepton momentum scale and resolution in the simulation to match those in data, measured using $Z\rightarrow\ell\ell$ and $J/\psi\rightarrow\ell\ell$ events~\cite{EGAM-2018-01,MUON-2018-03}.
+Efficiency scale factors are measured using tag-and-probe techniques on $Z\rightarrow ll$ data and simulated samples~\cite{EGAM-2018-01,MUON-2018-03}, and are applied to the simulation to correct for differences.
+Additional sources of uncertainty originate from the corrections applied to adjust the lepton momentum scale and resolution in the simulation to match those in data, measured using $Z\rightarrow ll$ and $J/\psi\rightarrow ll$ events~\cite{EGAM-2018-01,MUON-2018-03}.

 \textbf{Jets.} Uncertainties associated with jets arise from the efficiency of pile-up rejection by the jet vertex tagger (JVT), from the jet energy scale (JES) and resolution (JER), and from the different flavour-tagging algorithms used, DL1r and DeXTer.
 Scale factors are applied to correct for discrepancies between data and MC for JVT efficiencies, and are estimated by using $Z\rightarrow \mu\mu$ with tag-and-probe techniques~\cite{PERF-2014-03}.
 The jet energy scale and its uncertainty are derived by combining information from test-beam data, LHC collision data and simulation~\cite{JETM-2018-05}.
 The jet energy resolution is measured in Run 2 data and simulation as a function of jet $p_\text{T}$ and rapidity using dijet events.